Miami Condo Collapse Death Toll Rises to Nine, as Rescuers Dig ‘Critical’ Trench

 The official death toll following the collapse of Miami Beach condominium Champlain Towers South has risen to nine, it was revealed Sunday, as it also emerged that rescuers had dug a massive trench that is “critical to the continuation of the search and rescue process,” according to Daniella Levine Cava, Mayor of Miami-Dade County.

 Levine Cava said that “additional human remains” had also been found.
-More than 150 people remain missing and unaccounted for after the tragedy.
+156 people remain missing after the tragedy.

 “We’re cutting a deep trench to assist us,” Levine Cava told reporters Sunday.
 “It’s now 125 feet in length into the pile.
 It’s 20 feet wide and 40 feet deep.
 Now, this trench is very critical to the continuation of the search and rescue process.
 We’ve continued all night to build that trench, and as a result of that, we were able to recover four additional bodies in the rubble as well as additional human remains.
 As of today, one victim passed away in the hospital, and we’ve recovered eight more victims on-site, so I am confirming today that the death toll is at nine.
 We’ve identified four of the victims and notified the next of kin.”